kcartlidge/migratable/README.md

 ### How it works

-There are 2 components, with an optional third:
+There are 2 necessary components, with two optional ones:

 - *Migrator* - what your code should interact with to load/perform migrations
 - *Provider* - a utility package to support a particular database technology
 - *Notifier* - an *optional* class that can be sent progress messages for you to output to the console, log to a file, send via email, or whatever you choose
     - The Notifier 'hook' is there but no delivery mechanism is provided, although the example project shows that a [console notifier](./Example/SampleNotifier.cs) is just one line of code
+- *Timeline* - an *optional* class that can show/return a list of migrations with the current migration position

 In brief, you follow this process: